JL-III/Theatria/docs/gameplay-features/spawners.md

 ## How to Obtain Spawners

 1. **Ranks**
-   Unlock spawners through [ranks](ranks/ethereal-ranks), which can be purchased with in-game currency.
+   Unlock spawners through [ranks](ranks/mythic-tier/hero), which can be purchased with Denarii, our in-game currency.
 Higher ranks often include better rewards.

 ## Placement Restrictions